-There is no end to career options after 12th humanities as students with an education in humanities and liberal arts are all-rounders, they possess ample knowledge of the world and are better equipped with the top skills that employers want.
-With holistic know-how of the world and skills of the 21st-century, students in the humanities stream are bound to be successful in the future of the workplace.
+So, to end with we can say that there is no end to career options after 12th humanities as students with an education in humanities and liberal arts are all-rounders.
+Moreover, they possess ample knowledge of the world and are better equipped with the top skills that employers want.
+Hence, with holistic know-how of the world and skills of the 21st century, students in the humanities stream are bound to be successful in the future of the workplace.

-Even though people say it is difficult to find a job after a humanities degree and that the humanities are inferior to the sciences, rest assured that there are plenty of career options after 12th humanities.
+Yes absolutely!
+Even though people say it is difficult to find a job after a humanities degree and that the humanities are inferior to the sciences, we are assured that there are plenty of career options after 12th humanities.

-Whether it is based on the skills you have acquired or on what you majored in- there are a pool of opportunities awaiting you.
-Whatever subject you studied will open doors to you in areas where you are interested.
+Whether it is based on the skills you have acquired or on what you majored in there is a pool of opportunities awaiting you.
 Perhaps a few decades ago there were limited job options available to those who had done a bachelor’s degree in humanities, but today that isn’t true as we saw in this article.

 However, this is one of the most important decisions you will make in your life, and it’s important to not make a hasty decision.
-That is why today there are many career options after 12th humanities available for you to ensure you make the right decision, whether you talk to friends and family, or opt for something more professional such as career counselling.
+Therefore, it is important to choose wisely whether after talking to your friends and family, or someone more professional such as a career counsellor.